omnistrate/update-image-config/README.md

 ## Usage

-- **Create two secrets in your repository containing your Omnistrate username and password**
+- **Create secrets in your repository for your Omnistrate user and password**

 ```yaml
 - name: Update Docker Image Tag on Omnistrate